MrTimmyJ/JavaFX-Appointment-Scheduler/README.md

 ## Overview

-A full-featured desktop application to manage appointments, clients, and pets for a pet grooming salon.
+&nbsp;&nbsp;&nbsp;&nbsp;A full-featured desktop application to manage appointments, clients, and pets for a pet grooming salon.
 Built with Java and JavaFX, it offers user authentication, database integration with MySQL/PostgreSQL, and generates detailed business reports.

-The Pet Salon Appointment Scheduler is a desktop JavaFX application designed for small pet grooming businesses.
+&nbsp;&nbsp;&nbsp;&nbsp;The Pet Salon Appointment Scheduler is a desktop JavaFX application designed for small pet grooming businesses.
 Users can securely log in, schedule or edit appointments, manage pet records, and generate detailed reports based on service type, groomer, or city.

 🧩 Features